More American Graffiti: Production

 After the success of the original film, George Lucas, who directed American Graffiti, felt that he should direct a sequel.
 However, his colleague Gary Kurtz and the film's producer Francis Ford Coppola declined to make a sequel since sequels were not as well received.
 Lucas shelved the sequel to work on Star Wars and Raiders of the Lost Ark.

 After the success of Star Wars, Universal City Studios president Sid Sheinberg felt that American Graffiti could have a sequel.
-Lucas was initially reluctant to do a sequel, but after moved by his acquaintance Howard Kazanjian, he agreed to do so.
+Lucas was initially reluctant to do a sequel, but after discussions with producer Howard Kazanjian, he agreed to do so.

 Lucas felt that he should not direct the film due to various circumstances, such as handling his company's financing, developing Radioland Murders with Willard Huyck and Gloria Katz, whom he had worked with on the film, and writing the screenplay of The Empire Strikes Back and planning his Indiana Jones franchise with fellow director Steven Spielberg.
 Finding a director was problematic for Lucas and Kazanjian.
-Kazanjian's top choice was John Landis, who refused to work on it.
+Kazanjian's top choice was John Landis, who declined to work on it.
 Lucas’ professor Irvin Kershner was also considered, but rejected the offer due to his lack of experience in comedy.

 Lucas considered Robert Zemeckis, who had finished directing his first feature film I Wanna Hold Your Hand, but he turned down the offer.
 Bill L. Norton was picked by Lucas as being suitable due to his California upbringing and experience with comedy.
 Lucas and Kazanjian asked him to do a screenplay, which Norton quickly accepted.
 Lucas was involved in the production by acting as the executive producer, editing both Norton's screenplay and supervising the finished motion picture, and even setting up a camera for sequences set in the Vietnam War.

 Home media

-It was released on DVD in September 2003 and once more as a double feature with American Graffiti (1973) in January 2004.
-It was released on Digital in 2011.
-It was released on Blu-ray for Europe in May 2012 and for North America in June 2018.
+The film was released on DVD in September 2003 and once more as a double feature teamed with American Graffiti (1973) in January 2004.
+It was later released on digital disc in 2011 and finally released on Blu-ray for Europe in May 2012 and for North America in June 2018.

 Soundtrack

-The film also featured a 24-track soundtrack featuring music from the movie along with voice-over tracks of Wolfman Jack.
-The soundtrack is out of print and has never been released on CD.
+The film also featured a 24-track soundtrack album featuring music from the film, along with the voice-over tracks by Wolfman Jack.
+That album is out of print and has never been released on CD.